 Homeless persons have a variety of needs in the County of San Luis Obispo.
-The primary need is more housing, specifically more affordable permanent housing and permanent supportive housing.
+The primary goal to address the needs is more housing, specifically more affordable permanent housing and permanent supportive housing.
 The County of San Luis Obispo has one of the highest percentages of unsheltered homeless persons in the nation.
 Some homeless staying in emergency shelters and transitional housing also need assistance with transportation, drug and alcohol addiction, budgeting, finding employment, and/or obtaining mainstream benefits.

 The Urban County and Continuum of Care governing body (HSOC) are working toward obtaining more permanent housing and permanent supportive housing for homeless persons living in emergency shelters, transitional housing, and on the streets.
-For example, the CoC governing body applied for seven additional permanent supportive housing units through the CoC program.
+For example, the CoC governing body has taken action and applied for seven additional permanent supportive housing units through the CoC program.